KxSystems/docs/docs/ref/system.md

 cat x > tmpout
 ```

-as KDB-X tries to capture the output.
+as kdb+ tries to capture the output.
 So if you do

 ```q